Butter chicken

 Method

-Preheat the Grill to high.
+Meanwhile, Preheat the grill to high.
 Thread the chicken onto the skewers, but don’t put the chicken pieces too close together as it won’t cook evenly.
 Cook for 15-20 minutes turning every 5 minutes or sooner if it looks like it is catching too much.
 You do want a little char to it.